SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Your skin may itch.

 The hair on your head and possibly your eyebrows may begin to fall out about 2 weeks after radiation treatment starts.
 It may not grow back.
-Sometimes if your hair does regrow, it may be different than before.
+Sometimes if your hair does regrow, it may be different in texture or color than before.

 Hair and Skin Care